From Dual Unitarity to Generic Quantum Operator Spreading: Path Integral Formula for the OTOC

 \section{Path Integral Formula for the OTOC}

 In this section the diagram rules for the computation of the OTOC are derived.
 These rules are then used to obtain analytic expressions for the OTOC after identifying the dominating contributions to the path integral.
-We discuss the 1- and 2-step approximations that result from restricting to paths containing steps of at most length 1 (2) and analyze their asymptotic behavior.
-We demonstrate that the 1-step paths dominate the calculation of the OTOC in the limit of a large local Hilbert space.
+We discuss the one- and two-step approximations that result from restricting to paths containing steps of at most length 1 (2) and analyze their asymptotic behavior.
+We demonstrate that the one-step paths dominate the calculation of the OTOC in the limit of a large local Hilbert space.